-The Audit Committee is comprised of John Toigo (Chairman), Jeffrey Wall and Richard Patricio.
-All three members of the Audit Committee are independent, financially literate, meaning they are able to read and understand the Company's financial statements and to understand the breadth and level of complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
+The Audit Committee was comprised of John Toigo (Chairman), Jeffrey Wall and Richard Patricio, until their resignations on April 27, 2015.
+All three members of the Audit Committee were independent, financially literate, meaning they are able to read and understand the Company's financial statements and to understand the breadth and level of complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
 In addition to each member's general business experience, the education and experience of each member of the Audit Committee that is relevant to the performance of his responsibilities as a member of the Audit Committee are set forth below: